DimaJoyti/go-coffee/docs/USER_GATEWAY_MIGRATION_COMPLETE.md

 - ✅ Clean build successful
 - ✅ Clean architecture principles followed

-The User Gateway migration is **COMPLETE** and ready for the next phase of the migration plan.
+The User Gateway migration is **COMPLETE** and ready for the next of the migration plan.